inverse-inc/ansible-role-gitlab-buildpkg-tools/README.md

 Install a [gitlab-buildpkg-tools PPA](http://orange-opensource.gitlab.io/gitlab-buildpkg-tools/) and packages built with [gitlab-buildpkg-tools](https://gitlab.com/Orange-OpenSource/gitlab-buildpkg-tools) in a pipeline.

-This role supports also installing additional repositories or packages to meet dependencies of built packages in pipeline.
+This role supports also installing additional repositories, GPG keys or packages to meet dependencies of built packages in pipeline.

 Requirements
 ------------

-Role designed to be launch in a GitLab pipeline but can be called outside a pipeline to install packages.
+Role designed to be launch in a GitLab pipeline.
+It can be called outside a pipeline but you will need to set some variables by hand.

 Role Variables
 --------------